Adam Levine’s Wife Behati Prinsloo Wishes Him A Happy Birthday On Instagram

 Adam Levine celebrated his birthday over the weekend and on Instagram, his model wife, Behati Prinsloo, sent him a special message and posted a few photos.

-As Adam Levine continues to star on the 12th season of The Voice, his wife, who recently made her runway return in Milan during the Versace fashion show, shared a series of photos of herself and Levine, as well as a couple of solo shots of the Maroon 5 singer, with her fans and followers.
+As Adam Levine continues to star on the 12th season of The Voice, his wife, who recently made her runway return in Milan during the Versace fashion show, shared a series of photos of herself and Levine as well as a couple of solo shots of the Maroon 5 singer with her fans and followers.

 “The love of my life.
 Happy birthday,” Prinsloo wrote on Instagram with her first photo, which featured her posing with her tongue out as Levine puffed on a cigar.